Saving energy is focus of EDF Climate Corps

 Featured on Showtime

-The Showtime series Years of Living Dangerously features EDF's Climate Corps fellows on their quest to solve energy problems at leading organizations.
+The 2014 Showtime series Years of Living Dangerously featured EDF's Climate Corps fellows on their quest to solve energy problems at leading organizations.